New ESPN Morning Show ‘Get Up’ Is Trending Downward After Debut

 THR got the Woke Center meme going by headlining its article “ESPN Plans to Wake Up Woke With New Morning Show.”
 Mike Greenberg, who ironically never gained a reputation for harboring a political agenda, subsequently told the Sporting News, however, that his platform will deal with sports exclusively, unless for example, President Trump sends out a tweet that is sports-related.

-In a recent podcast, ESPN biographer James Andrew Miller asserted that if Get Up proves unsuccessful in attracting sufficient viewers, it could pose serious ramifications in that it might discourage other sports personalities from join up with ESPN, the Awful Announcing Website explained.
+In a recent podcast, ESPN biographer James Andrew Miller asserted that if Get Up proves unsuccessful in attracting sufficient viewers, it could pose serious ramifications in that it might discourage other sports personalities from join up with ESPN, the Awful Announcing website explained.

 “To Miller’s point, ESPN has put a lot of money, manpower, and promotion behind Get Up, and if three high-profile personalities, a prime time slot, and a massive ad campaign aren’t enough to make it work, that certainly won’t reflect well on the network.
 With all that in mind, it’s safe to say that if Get Up‘s ratings remain low, ESPN will consider changes to the show’s content, structure, promotional strategy or even personnel.
 Yes, it’s early for Get Up, but given the ratings and the bad PR that has come with them, the network might not wait too long before making some moves.”